Rabindra-pandey/rxp-markdown-wc/README.md

 We can pass the below attribute-

-- clientsideactive (Use to render markdown client side. default is false)
+- clientsideactive (Use to render markdown client side if we added the value as true. default is false)
-- targetblanckactive (Use to active target="\_blank" for anchor tag. default is false)
+- targetblanckactive (Use to active target="\_blank" for anchor tag if we added the value as true. default is false)
 - markdown (Use to add markdown content)
 - markdownapi (Use to add api end point content)